KevHH/LBB2020Gift/README.md

     If you see a number other than 27, make sure you change it in line 38 `I2C_ADDR  = 0x27 # I2C device address` in `libs/lcd_i2c.py`.

 ### Software test
-3. Run `sudo python3 lib/lcd_i2c.py` and check that you can see the following in your screen.
+1. Run `sudo python3 lib/lcd_i2c.py` and check that you can see the following in your screen.
 You may need to adjust the potentiometer on the i2C backpack behind the screen to improve the contrast.

 ![alt text](_data/hd44780-i2c-display_Steckplatine-600x365.png)

+### Run your code on boot
+1. Follow the instructions here https://www.dexterindustries.com/howto/auto-run-python-programs-on-the-raspberry-pi/ EXCEPT that you should do `sudo cron -e` instead of `cron -e` so that your code can be executed on boot without requiring root permissions.

+## Custom characters
+This is for the brave!
+I didn't have time to do it.
+It seems much easier to configure with Arduino rather than Raspberry Pi. forums.adafruit.com/viewtopic.php?f=22&t=107069